npm/policies/open-source-terms.md

 Use", as well as per the Copyright Policy.

 Your Content belongs to you.
 You decide whether and how to license it.
-In addition to any license that may apply to Your Content, You hereby grant npm a worldwide, non-exclusive, royalty-free, sublicenseable and transferable license to use, archive, reproduce, distribute, and display Your Content in connection with npm Services as well as other services or
+In addition to any license that may apply to Your Content, you hereby grant npm a worldwide, non-exclusive, royalty-free, sublicenseable and transferable license to use, archive, reproduce, distribute, and display Your Content in connection with npm Services as well as other services or